ggn1/Dissertation-TCD/Microworld/Docs/app/World Rules.md

 ### Reproduction
 Trees may reproduce every $R_t$ no. of years only if there is a free space adjacent to the tree and the tree is mature/old growth with $S_t \leq 0.5$.
+Once the tree reaches reproductive age, it leaves a seed at the spot where it currently grows.
+Upon the death of a tree, if there is a seed, it germinates into the same type of tree on that same position on land.

 ### Volume
 For simplicity, the volume of a tree here is assumed to be same as that of a cylinder with the tree's height and diameter.
 When decaying, it is assumed that only height decreases until 0, after which the tree no longer exists.